-There was never a time that such a prejudiced subsection would have been acceptable, and it most definitely is not in 2016 – there is no excuse for the Palaszczuk Labor Government to leave this provision in place today.
+There was never a time that such a prejudiced subsection would have been acceptable, and it most definitely is not today – there is no excuse for the Palaszczuk Labor Government to leave this provision in place today.

 The second additional flaw is found in section 45A, which states that the protection against discrimination in goods and services, located in section 46, “does not apply to the provision of assisted reproductive technology services if the discrimination is on the basis of relationship status or sexuality.”

 Again, there can be no justification for such discrimination against lesbian, gay and bisexual people in terms of their access to in-vitro fertilisation, artificial insemination or gamete, zygote or embryo transfer.
 This section must also be repealed as part of the overall much-needed updating of the Queensland Anti-Discrimination Act 1991.

 [i] Defined in section 4 of that Act as “gender identity means the gender-related identity, appearance or mannerism or other gender-related characteristics of a person (whether by way of medical intervention or not), with or without regard to the person’s designated sex at birth.”

 [ii] Defined in section 4 of that Act as “intersex status means the status of having physical, hormonal or genetic features that are: